henyihanwobushi/henyihanwobushi.github.io/_posts/2023-09-28-algorithm-cooling.md

 We will use Newton's low to guess which action will be taken by the opponent.

 The most simple condition is that the opponent will take the same action every time.
-In this case, we can easily guess the action by counting the number of times the opponent has taken each action.
+In this case, we can easily guess the action by counting the number of times the opponent has taken each action, let's call this player S.

 |        | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   | 10  |
 | ------ | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | Action | R   | R   | R   | R   | R   | R   | R   | R   | R   | R   |
 | Guess  | R   | R   | R   | R   | R   | R   | R   | R   | R   | R   |

 The second condition is that the opponent will take the same action most of the time, and take other actions occasionally.
-In this case, we want to keep the guess consist with the action which the opponent has taken most of the time.
+In this case, we want to keep the guess consist with the action which the opponent has taken most of the time, let's call this player O.

 |        | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   | 10  |
 | ------ | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | Action | R   | R   | R   | R   | R   | R   | R   | R   | P   | R   |
 | Guess  | R   | R   | R   | R   | R   | R   | R   | R   | R   | R   |

 The third condition is that the opponent will take the same action most of the time, and from some opint, the opponent will take other actions most of the time.
-In this case, we want to change the guess to the action which the opponent has changed to.
+In this case, we want to change the guess to the action which the opponent has changed to, let's call this player C.

 |        | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   | 10  |
 | ------ | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |